The Dreaded Check Engine Light

 You’re driving down the road and the check engine light comes on.
 What does it mean?
 Should you pull over?
 Drive to the nearest repair shop?
 Call mom?
 Before you panic, there are some key things to consider.

-When the check engine light comes on, it means the computer has detected a problem with your car.
+When the check engine light comes on, the computer detects a problem with your car.
 It could be something minor, but it could also be something very serious.
-You don’t need to pull over right away, but continuing to drive the vehicle for an extended period of time without getting the problem checked out is a really bad idea.
+You don’t need to pull over right away, but continuing to drive the vehicle for an extended period without getting the problem checked out is a bad idea.

 The first thing you should do when you notice the check engine light come on is to check your other gauges.
 Is the car getting overheating?
 Is the oil low?
 Even something as simple as a loose gas cap can throw the engine light, so check that too.
-If the problem isn’t something easy that you can find right away, you’ll need to get it checked out.
+If the problem isn’t easy to find right away, you’ll need to get it checked out.

 Common Causes